Skilled Employer Sponsored Visa

 • Live, work, and settle in Australia’s designated regional areas for five years

-• Apply for Canada PR (Permanent Residence) depending on your eligibility three years after being granted this visa.
+• Apply for Australia PR (Permanent Residence) depending on your eligibility three years after being granted this visa.

 • Travel to and from Australia multiple times for five years.